 – Catching: While killing on contact might seem too expensive, catching is a difficult task as it’ll involve first trapping the sweat bees and then killing them.

 – Killing through contact: This implies killing the sweat bees immediately it makes contact with the insecticides in the sweat bee spray.
 I’ll now discuss in detail the main ways you can get rid of sweat bees.

-1. Killing on contact – How to Kill Sweat Bee
+1. How to Kill Sweat Bees using your Best Insecticide

 This is not a very efficient method as it constitutes eliminating isolated bees as and when they make contact through the use of household insecticides.